WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Events_and_IObservable/index.md

 }
 ```

+Ports in Meadow.Core and peripherals in Meadow.Foundation expose a static `CreateObserver()` convenience method for creating filterable observers that can listen for change notifications.
+That observer takes two arguments:

+ * **`Action<IChangeResult<UNIT>> handler`** - The subscriber/handler that will be called when the notification is raised.
-A filter expression, or _predicate_, that tests for a particular condition is passed in to the `FilterableChangeObserver` constructor, which is used to test whether the change satisfies a particular condition.
+ * **`Predicate<IChangeResult<UNIT>>? filter = null`** - An optional filter expression, or _predicate_, that tests for a particular condition is passed in to the `FilterableChangeObserver` constructor, which is used to test whether the change satisfies a particular condition.
 Any expression that evaluates to a `boolean` (`true`/`false`), can be used.

-In the above code, it filters out events that occur less than a second after the last notification:
+Examining the filter predicate in the above code, it filters out events that occur less than a second after the last notification:

 ```csharp
 return (result.New.Time - old.Time) > TimeSpan.FromSeconds(1);